SamueleFacenda/activitn/README.md

 See [docs/develop.md](docs/develop.md)

 ## To generate openapi react queries
-- `npx --package @7nohe/openapi-react-query-codegen openapi-rq -i ./swagger/oas3.yaml`
+- `npx openapi-rq -i ./swagger/oas3.yaml -o frontend/src/api`
 - `npx tsc`
+Note, there is a bug that puts `{}` as default values in some parameters where it shouldn't, remove the manually before running `npx tsc`.